ec0di/pyNspPattern/README.md

 </html>

 ## To implement this in real scenarios
-First of all, there are some limitations to the mode.
+First of all, there are some limitations to the model.
 We are taking advantage of only having 4 shifts types, which is not always the case.
 If the space of possible rosters become to large, this model won't work.

 Secondly, the constraints and objective measures of the model can vary from department to department.
 These would to be tweaked and perhaps made more generic, so a config file with constraints and objective measures could be supplied for each department.